bmaxdk/path-planning/README.md

 With the robot’s transition model identified and appropriate rewards assigned to all areas of the environment, we can now construct a policy.
 Read on to see how that’s done in probabilistic path planning!

+## Policies
+Solution to a Markov Decision Process is called a `policy`, and is denoted with the letter `π`.

 # Review
 ## Discrete Path Planning
 * Continuous Representation